NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 5B(A) as 2A with follow ups
 - 5BB(A) lifts on hit
 - 5B(6B) as boot
+- 6B
-- 6B turns back turned opponents around on hit; hitbox improved; hitbox added to forward knee; stagger
+  - Turns back turned opponents around on hit
+  - Hitbox improved
+  - Hitbox added to forward knee
+  - Stagger
 - 6B(B)
   - Buffer can happen one frame sooner
   - (TODO: Faster recovery?)
 - 4B does not stagger anymore (due to 6B change)
 - 5BBB(B) can be delayed
+- 2B
-- 2B added as a sweep (Mizuki 2B); has 2B(B) with B follow up
+  - Added as a sweep (Mizuki 2B)
+  - Has 2B(B) with B follow up
 - 8B
   - Has less endlag
   - Transitions to A faster
   - More lift
   - Can transition on whiff
+- JB
-- JB ground hit stuns longer; grabbable
+  - Ground hit stuns longer
+  - Is grabbable
+- 5A
-- 5A bounce hitbox made the first two frames, hilt appears on frame 3, bounce made untechable and a high
+  - Bounce hitbox made the first two frames
+  - Hilt appears on frame 3
+  - Bounce made untechable and a high
-- 5AAA follow ups changed:
+- 5AAA follow ups changed
-  - A does vanilla; is a hard knockdown
+  - A does vanilla and is a hard knockdown
   - 2A does vanilla B follow up
   - B follow up changed to be a custom 8A teleport
+- 6A
+  - Charge is faster
-- 6A charge is faster, 1C breaks guard easier and hitstun increased, other charges do less guard damage; 3C is a hard knockdown
+  - 1C breaks guard easier and hitstun increased
+  - Other charges do less guard damage
+  - 3C is a hard knockdown
 - 4A window improved
 - Act4A teleports and recovers quicker
 - 2A can be Y cancelled
 - 2AA(A/2A) added
 - 8A can be canceled before the teleport
+- JA
-- JA phantom sword works with both players; has one more active frame
+  - Phantom sword works with both players
+  - Has one more active frame
 - J6A added
 - 5Y made overhead throw
 - 2Y
   - Is slam throw
   - Victim flags adjusted to better match the animation
+- 8Y
+  - Changed to 4Y
-- 8Y changed to 4Y; made blockable and unbreakable
+  - Made blockable and unbreakable
 - 2X
   - Is immune to highs and mids from frame 11 to 36
   - Requires 75% meter